 Q: What is the Annual Accounting Scheme turnover limit?

-A: The turnover limit for using the Annual Accounting Scheme for VAT is £1,350,000pa.
+A: The turnover limit for using the Annual Accounting Scheme for VAT is £1,350,000 per annum.

 Q: Can I deregister for VAT?

-A: If you decide you no longer want to be VAT registered, for example if you are closing down your business, you can only deregister once your turnover has dropped below £83,000 in the previous 12 months or when your business is finally closed or ceases to trade.
+A: If your business is closing down or your turnover has reduced (and you believe will remain below the VAT deregistration threshold for the foreseeable future) you may decide you want to deregistered for VAT.
+You can only deregister once your turnover has dropped below £83,000 in the previous 12 months or when your business is finally closed or ceases to trade.